Ivanhoe

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes Ivanhoe returns to England disguised, finding his homeland under Norman oppression.
 The Saxon knight observes Prince John's tyrannical rule and the suffering of his people in King Richard's absence..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Ivanhoe learns that King Richard is imprisoned in Austria and England cannot raise the ransom.
 Prince John plans to seize the throne permanently, threatening both Richard's life and England's future..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.